Dinkelfister/paper_Philipp-Bleimund/README.md

 -The FUSION Folder is for 3D Models of the finished PCB
 -The runtimeCalculations Folder is the programm used for my runtime calculations on the RaspberryPi (try yourself)
 -The usedGrafics Folder contains all used grafics in my paper.
 Both in .pdf and .svg available

+!disclaimer! while syncronysing Git with eclypse all my folders were deleted and i can only present decompiled code from my .jar files :(